gvwilson/sdxpy/src/func/index.md

 there is nothing special about this name, but nothing in the program can see the data in the closure except the two functions.
-We could add more keys to this dictionary to create more complex objects, and build an entire system of objects and classes this way.
+We could add more keys to this dictionary to create more complex objects and build an entire system of objects and classes this way.
 {: .continue}